LouisCarpentier42/HeuristicAlgorithmsUsingTreeDecompositions/README.md

 ## Data availablity

+The instance used for experimentation is available in the [instances](instances/) directory.
 The results of all experiments are available in the [results](results/) directory.
-The datasets generated and analysed are not publicly available due to their large size, but are available upon reasonable [request](mailto:louis.carpentier@kuleuven.be).